 Be aware that the following gifts are generally gift-tax exempt, preserving the full annual gift tax exclusion and unified exemption:

 For instance, if your granddaughter attends college, you might pay her tuition directly to the school for the 2017-2018 school year.
 The payments don't count against the annual gift tax exclusion so you could still give her $14,000 in 2017 and $15,000 in 2018.
 Furthermore, you may take advantage of a special tax break for gifts made to a Section 529 plan for a student beneficiary.
-(See "Section 529 Plans: Make Five Years of Gifts in a Year" at right.)
+(See "Section 529 Plans: Make Five Years of Gifts in a Year" at the bottom.)

 Do you need to file a gift tax return?
 For any gifts below the annual gift tax exclusion, you're not required to file a gift tax return.
 However, you still may want to file one to establish the value of certain gifts of property with the IRS.